 Child Custody Hearings: if an agreement hasn’t been reached between you and your ex, it may go to a court hearing.
 As previously noted, a child’s best interests is at the forefront of a judge’s custody decision.
 More weight is given to factors related to the child’s wellbeing and safety.
 A child may state his or her preference by age 11.

 There are other factors that weigh a decision, such as the reality of which parent is more likely to take care of certain needs of the child.
 These are physical, emotional, developmental, educational, and special needs.
-Aside from this, the judge looks at which parent is more likely to maintain the nurturing and loving relationship a child needs, as well as any possible history of drug abuse, alcohol abuse, criminal charges, and convictions.
+Aside from this, the judge looks at which parent is more likely to maintain the nurturing and loving relationship a child needs, as well as any possible history of drug abuse, alcohol abuse, and convictions.

 If these laws are too overwhelming for you, we highly encourage you reach out to us at Southern Oaks Law Firm.
 These matters can be emotionally, legally, and financially draining and, at the end of the day, it’s possible that the other party will have legal counsel as well.

 Southern Oaks Law Firm law attorney Taylor Fontenot specializes in this area of Louisiana law and can help your case tremendously.
 He believes his role is to protect your rights and interests while simultaneously working with everyone involved in order to minimize collateral damage and resolve disputes timely and efficiently.
 Contact us today!